What’s the most underestimated or at least misunderstood power tool quietly treasured by professional contractors and master craftsmen?

 Well, if you ask any woodworking enthusiast or carpenter, they’ll merely utter the words- a miter saw.

-These types of questions and more will be answered in this article, including how miter saws work, what makes them unique, and how to choose between different models if you’re looking to buy one.
+In this article, we’ll uncover how miter saws work, what makes them unique, and how to choose between different models if you’re looking to buy one.

 Most often than not, you’ll see miter saws being used to make lengthwise cuts, also known as crosscuts.
 While most table saws can do pretty much the same thing, the miter saw just does it better – as in cleaner and faster.

-Add to that the fact that it can make a variety of angle cuts such as bevel cuts, a miter cut, and compound miter cuts; it offers a level of versatility that most table saws simply lack.
+Honestly, this is where miter saws are worth their weight in gold.
+They can make a variety of angle cuts such as bevel cuts, a miter cuts, and compound miter cuts; and offer a level of versatility that most table saws simply lack.